Piquillo pepper

-The piquillo pepper is a variety of chili, Capsicum annuum known for having a sweet taste with little to no heat.
-The fruits are about 7 cm long and thrive in pots that are traditionally grown in Northern Spain near the town of Lodosa.
+The piquillo pepper (pimientos del piquillo in Spanish) is a variety of chili pepper known for having a sweet taste with little to no heat.
+The fruits are about 7 cm long and grow productively in pots.
+They are traditionally grown in Northern Spain near the town of Lodosa.
 The name ‘piquillo’ is derived from the Spanish word for "little beak".

-Preparation

 Typically, the peppers are hand-picked during two harvest seasons between September and December.
-They are roasted over embers, which gives them a distinct sweet, spicy flavour, more akin to bell peppers than chilli peppers, despite their small size.
-The peppers are then peeled and again grilled in a grill bar for extra flavour and texture then marinated with salt, pepper, and olive oil and then de-seeded by hand, before being packed into jars or tins for sale.
-Piquillo peppers are often stuffed with meat, seafood, or cheese, and served as tapas.
+They are roasted over embers, which gives them a distinct sweet, spicy flavour, more akin to bell peppers than chilli peppers.
+The peppers are then peeled and grilled in a grill bar, then marinated with salt, pepper, and olive oil.
+Finally, they are de-seeded by hand and packed into jars or tins.
+Piquillo peppers are often stuffed with meat, seafood, or cheese, and served as tapas across Spain.

-Nutrition

-Piquillo peppers are high in fiber and vitamins C, E, A, and B. In particular, their vitamin C content is very high, comparable to a citrus fruit.
+Piquillo peppers are high in fiber and vitamins C, E, A, and B. In particular, their vitamin C content is very high, comparable to citrus fruits.